25 August 2021

 Responsibility for this Policy rests with FFT’s Health and Safety Committee.

 The COVID-19 Coronavirus outbreak resulted in a UK-wide ‘lockdown’ between March and June 2020.
 From July, lockdown restrictions were eased and most businesses were allowed to start operating and opening office premises, albeit with strict social distancing and health and safety measures put into place as per Government stipulations.
-Tiers systems were put into place from October 2020 but due the rapid spread of the virus this has now resulted in another UK-wide ‘lockdown’ effective from 6th January until an estimated date of March 2021.
+Tiers systems were put into place from October 2020 but due the rapid spread of the virus it resulted in another UK-wide ‘lockdown’ effective from 6th January until lifted on the 16th August 2021.

 This note sets out FFT’s current interpretation of UK Government guidance, in terms of its applicability to our operations and people and sets out our Policy.